 If you don’t ask, you don’t receive it.

 Rule 2: Thou shall create a Sense of Urgency

 Limited quality, limited time, contest, etc.

-Rule 3: Thou shall include links directly in your videos.
+Rule 3: Thou shall include links directly to your videos.

-No links often equals little buying or conversions.
+No links often equal little buying or conversions.

 * Note that you can apply these rules to your YouTube videos.
 Be sure to include Custom Thumbnails and add details and links in the information area for your audience to click.
 Don’t forget to tell them the links are there and to click them.
 Yes, it works.